StupidRepo/INeedWorkshopDeps/README.md

       you're subscribed to [INeedWorkshopDeps][inwd]!
     - ![savecont.png](READMEImgs/savecont.png)
     - It should look something like the above when done.
 You can now press "Save and Continue" to save your changes.
+4. Make sure to also add the mods you depend on in the "Add/Remove Required Items" section if you don't want the user to have to subscribe to them manually when they launch the game.

 ### Example
 ```cs